JeremyTCD/Mimo/examples/blog/src/content/articles/exampleArticle1.md

 ---
-jtcd.pageDescription: This is an example article jtcd.pageName: Example Article 1 jtcd.date: 12/4/2017
+jtcd.pageDescription: This is an example article. jtcd.pageName: Example Article 1 jtcd.date: 12/4/2017
 ---